jjmstark/bloc/README.md

 ## Commands

 ```
-bloc

 Usage: bloc <command> (options)

 Commands:
   init               start a new project
   compile            compile contracts in contract folder
-  upload    upload contracts to blockchain
+  upload [contract]  upload contract to blockchain
   genkey             generate a new private key and fill it at the faucet
-  register  register your app with BlockApps
+  start              launch a webserver for your application
+  send               start prompt, transfer (amount*unit) to (address)

 Options:
   -s, --scaffold     scaffold html / js / css from your contracts when compiling or
                      uploading
 ```

 ## Additional Resources